 Proxies are being solicited by the Company.
 All costs and expenses incurred in connection with the solicitation will be paid by the Company.
-Proxies are being solicited by mail, but in certain circumstances, officers and directors of the Company may make further solicitation in person, by telephone, email, facsimile transmission, telegraph or overnight courier.
+Proxies are being solicited by mail, but in certain circumstances, officers and directors of the Company may make further solicitation in person, by telephone, email, facsimile transmission or overnight courier.

-Only holders of the 3,725,763 shares of common stock, par value \$0.01 per share, of the Company (the "Common Stock") issued and outstanding as of the close of business on March 2, 2018 (the "Record Date"), will be entitled to vote at the Annual Meeting.
+Only holders of the 3,654,775 shares of common stock, par value \$0.01 per share, of the Company (the "Common Stock") issued and outstanding as of the close of business on March 4, 2022 (the "Record Date"), will be entitled to vote at the Annual Meeting.
 Each share of Common Stock is entitled to one vote.
-Holders of at least a majority of the 3,725,763 shares of Common Stock outstanding on the Record Date must be represented at the Annual Meeting to constitute a quorum for conducting business.
+Holders of at least a majority of the 3,654,775 shares of Common Stock outstanding on the Record Date must be represented at the Annual Meeting to constitute a quorum for conducting business.

 All properly executed and returned proxies, as well as shares represented in person at the meeting, will be counted for purposes of determining if a quorum is present, whether or not the proxies are instructed to abstain from voting or consist of broker non-votes.
 Under the Utah Revised Business Corporation Act, matters other than the election of directors and certain specified extraordinary matters are approved if the number of votes cast FOR exceed the number of votes cast AGAINST.
-Directors will be elected by a plurality of the votes cast.
+Directors are elected by a plurality of the votes cast.
 Abstentions and broker non-votes are not counted for purposes of determining whether a matter has been approved or a director has been elected.

-Executive officers and directors holding an aggregate of 326,581 shares, or approximately 9% of the issued and outstanding stock have indicated their intent to vote in favor of proposals 1-3 and against proposal 4.
+Executive officers and directors holding an aggregate of 238,069 shares, or approximately 7% of the issued and outstanding stock have indicated their intent to vote in favor of proposals 1-3.